Gravewalker666/Gravewalker666/README.md

 ### Hi there, I'm Heshan Andrews👋

-Enthusistic programmer, willing to learn and take on any technology.
+Programmer, willing to learn and take on any technology.
+Thinker, deeply engaged in reading and analysing social structures.

 - 🔭 Working as a volunteering software engineer at Sustainable Education Foundation
 - 🎓 Enrolled as a Computer Science undergraduate at University of Colombo School of Computing